 Agreeing to Walk Together

-The assumption that spouses will walk together appears to be wrong in more cases than I care to count.
+The assumption that spouses will continue to walk together for the rest of their lives is falling apart in more cases than we care to count.
 Just look at the divorces going on all around you.
 And even with the marriages that don’t end up in divorce, so many of them are truly unhealthy.
 It’s so, so tragic.

 “For most couples, the love that they started with is not gone; it’s buried under years of anger, misunderstandings, and resentment.”
-(Quote from: Mybettermarriage.com)
+(Quote from: My Better Marriage)

-They needed to work on that.
-Additionally, they need to get help if their methods weren’t working.
-For some couples though, they have allowed themselves to drift apart and then walk away.
+But other couples have allowed themselves to lazily drift apart and then they eventually just walk away.
 The “magic” appears to have left the relationship.
 This is supported in an interesting article that Mark Gungor wrote.
-I highly recommend that you read:
+If you or anyone else you know is dealing with this issue we highly recommend you read:

 The “Glow” of New Love

 One of our pastors told of a wedding he and his wife attended recently.
 He described how romantic it was.
 The groom seemed to “glow” as he watched his bride-to-be walk down the aisle to join him.
 He said that it’s as if the whole room lit up with the love that was present in that room.
 I thought to myself, “I hope that light doesn’t go out.
 I’d like to see the groom a few years from now.
 Hopefully, he still beams when he looks at his bride walk into a room.”

 “You are the light of the world.
 A city on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead, they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before men, that they may see your good deeds and praise your Father in heaven.”
 (Matthew 5:14-16)